Turning Health Science Innovations Into Startups

 Ideal Participant Profile

-- Your team has at least one McGill affiliated co-founder e.g., student, faculty, staff or alumni.
+- Your team has at least one McGill affiliated co-founder e.g., student, faculty, staff or alumni (graduated within the last 10 years).

 - You are working towards validating your concept, creating a business plan, and launching your startup.